 Dr. Skuta has contributed to more than 115 publications, book chapters, and educational products and has a particular research and clinical interest in wound healing and its modulation in glaucoma filtering surgery as well as glaucoma clinical trials.
 He served as President of the American Academy of Ophthalmology (AAO) in 2014.
 From 2007 to 2012, Dr. Skuta was the Academy’s Senior Secretary for Clinical Education.
 In 2006, Dr. Skuta completed a six-year term as Secretary for Ophthalmic Knowledge for the AAO.
 He has served on the AAO's Board of Trustees, Executive Committee, Committee of Secretaries, Nominating Committee (chair in 2015), and Awards Committee.
-Dr. Skuta is currently the AAO representative to the Board of Directors for the National Alliance for Eye and Vision Research (NAEVR)/Alliance for Eye and Vision Research (AEVR).
-He also serves on the Board of Directors, Underwriting Committee, and Risk Management Committee for the Ophthalmic Mutual Insurance Company (OMIC) and on the Board of Directors of the American Glaucoma Society Foundation.
+Dr. Skuta is currently the chair of the AAO Foundation's Advisory Board, a member of the Academy's Board of Trustees, and the AAO representative to the Board of Directors for the National Alliance for Eye and Vision Research (NAEVR)/Alliance for Eye and Vision Research (AEVR).
+He also serves on the Board of Directors, Underwriting Committee, and Risk Management Committee for the Ophthalmic Mutual Insurance Company (OMIC).

-Dr. Skuta is a Past President of the American Glaucoma Society (2005-2006) and a past Director/Senior Examiner (2001-2008) for the American Board of Ophthalmology (ABO).
+Dr. Skuta is a Past President of the American Glaucoma Society (AGS, 2005-2006),a past member of the Board of Directors of the AGS Foundation, and a past Director/Senior Examiner (2001-2008) for the American Board of Ophthalmology (ABO).
 He served as chair of the Written Examinations Committee for the ABO and on its Executive Committee, Nominating Committee, Examiners Committee, and Maintenance of Certification Committee.
 He was an ABO representative to the American Board of Medical Specialties.
 Dr. Skuta is a past member (2004-2007) of the Board of Governors of the World Glaucoma Association (formerly the Association of International Glaucoma Societies).
 He has been an editor for the AAO's ProVision print and CD-ROM educational products and also has served as a principal investigator for the National Eye Institute-sponsored Advanced Glaucoma Intervention Study (AGIS) and Collaborative Initial Glaucoma Treatment Study (CIGTS).
 In addition, he was a member of the Data and Safety Monitoring Committee for the Ocular Hypertension Treatment Study (OHTS).

 Among Dr. Skuta's honors and awards are Phi Beta Kappa, President of the University of Illinois Varsity Men's Glee Club, Alpha Omega Alpha Honor Medical Society, the Resident Teaching Award from the University of Michigan Department of Ophthalmology, and the AAO's Achievement Award, Senior Achievement Award, and Life Achievement Honor Award.
 He is or has been listed in Marquis' Who's Who in America and Who's Who in the World (and is a 2017 recipient of the Albert Nelson Marquis Lifetime Achievement Award) and among the Best Doctors in America, America's Top Ophthalmologists (Consumers' Research Council of America), Oklahoma Super Doctors, and Castle Connolly Top Doctors.
-He was inducted into the Tuscola (Illinois) Community High School Hall of Fame in 2014.
-In 2017, he was awarded a Regents' Professorship by the OU Board of Regents for "outstanding service to the University, to the academic community, or to an academic or professional discipline through extraordinary achievement in academic administration or professional service."
-He received the President's Award from the American Glaucoma Society in 2018 for "significant contributions to the glaucoma community through his scientific achievements, service to the Society, and/or service to the profession as a whole."
-In October 2018, he will receive the Distinguished Alumnus Award from the University of Wisconsin Department of Ophthalmology and Visual Sciences.
+Dr. Skuta was inducted into the Tuscola (Illinois) Community High School Hall of Fame in 2014.
+He was awarded a Regents' Professorship by the OU Board of Regents in 2017 for "outstanding service to the University, to the academic community, or to an academic or professional discipline through extraordinary achievement in academic administration or professional service."
+In 2018, he received the AGS President's Award for "significant contributions to the glaucoma community through his scientific achievements, service to the Society, and/or service to the profession as a whole" and the Distinguished Alumnus Award from the University of Wisconsin Department of Ophthalmology and Visual Sciences.

 He and his wife Anne, who is a nurse and Administrative Director of the Nazih Zuhdi Transplant Institute at INTEGRIS Baptist Medical Center in Oklahoma City, reside in Edmond, Oklahoma.
-They have three children (Jon, who is engaged in law enforcement with the Oklahoma City Police Department and is married to Amy (Gibson) Skuta, a specialist with Scott Sabolich Prosthetics; Cate, a physical therapist with Physical Therapy Central in Oklahoma City and married to Justan Wright, who works for Continental Resources; and Matt, a film and media studies graduate of the University of Oklahoma - Norman who now lives and works in the Los Angeles, California area.)
+They have three children (Jon, who is an Oklahoma City police officer and is married to Amy (Gibson) Skuta, a limb prosthetics specialist; Cate, a physical therapist with Physical Therapy Central in Oklahoma City and married to Justan Wright, who works for Continental Resources; and Matt, a film and media studies graduate of the University of Oklahoma - Norman who now lives and works in the Los Angeles, California area.)
 They are members of the United Methodist Church of the Servant in Oklahoma City.